 - Each institute will share all or a significant proportion of interpretations (with at least the minimal required data elements) accumulated by their current curation efforts.
 This will require releasing content under permissive licenses (free and non-exclusive for at least research use) and providing documented public APIs for data access.

 - Building on software developed for independent efforts will be critical to create a community resource.
 Therefore, software will be released in public repositories with open source licenses.

 - To avoid patient data privacy concerns, the project will focus initially on clinical interpretations derived from published findings (literature, conference proceedings, and clinical trial records), not individual patient/variant-level observations.

 - Data sharing will be facilitated by use of appropriate schemas, APIs, and demonstration implementations in accordance with the recommendations of the respective workstreams for determining those standards.

-- The VICC will make available bulk downloads of all cross-knowledgebase interpretations to facilitate data mining.
+- The VICC will make available bulk downloads of all integrated knowledgebase interpretations to facilitate data mining.